Western arms exports fuel conflict in Middle East, North Africa | DW | 24.09.2020

 The CIP, a think thank that advocates for peaceful international engagement, reports that arms exports are often described "as a force for stability, a way to cement alliances, a way to counter Iran, or, more generally, as a tool for creating a balance of power that makes conflict less likely."

-Small arms deliveries and other military aid have played a key role in perpetuating conflict in the region, William Hartung, the report's author and the director of CIP's Arms and Security Project, told DW.
+Small arms and other military aid have played a role in perpetuating conflict but major weapons systems have visited massive destruction on the region, said William Hartung, the report's author and director of CIP's Arms and Security Project.

 "Aerial bombardment and the use of long-range artillery have been instrumental in the deaths of tens of thousands of civilians directly, and are indirectly responsible for hundreds of thousands" when the bombing of infrastructure is taken into account, Hartung said.